leopoldmaillard/CapsNet_kmnist/README.md

 - A Capsule's original paper explanation and review in French.
 - Kuzushiji-MNIST data (~20mb only).
 - Capsule Layer and CapsNet TF2 implementation.
-- An IPython Notebook for training the model (this can be executed in Google Colab).
+- An IPython Notebook for building and training the model (this can be executed in Google Colab).

 ## Implementation details